sebaruehl/TiDeH/README.md

+## Differences of this fork to the main project

+This fork implements several new features that may be added at a later time to the main project.

+Some of these feature are just for testing and not always lead to better prediction performance.
+If only a specific feature is required use the designated branch.

+New features are
+- Multi core support for training algorithm (improved runtime)
+- Optimization of simulation algorithms (improved runtime)
+- Estimation of $p_{0}$ using maximum likelihood estimation
+- Functions for follower count transformation
+- Alternative error calculation methods

 # Prediction of Twitter retweet dynamic using time dependant Hawkes Process

 This is the code illustrating the *Kobayashi & Lambiotte 2016* paper and aims at